qnmlgdsb/pikms/README.md

 run chmod +x /vlm* at end but do it at first after wget the files you need !!!

+Other Linux use command lscpu check the deatail of the CPU the choose the right file

 Windows System
 PS C:\WINDOWS\system32> slmgr.vbs -upk